- Academic Programs & Policies

-    Although advisors seek to assist students in the selection of courses leading toward graduation, the final decision regarding which courses are taken is ultimately the student’s.
-Therefore, students are responsible for identifying and enrolling in those courses that will lead to completion of all published degree requirements in a timely manner.
+Although advisors seek to assist students in the selection of courses leading toward graduation, the final decision regarding which courses are taken is ultimately the students.
+Therefore, students are responsible for identifying and enrolling in those courses that will lead to the completion of all published degree requirements in a timely manner.

 Academic Programs & Policies

 Course Exclusions & Restrictions

 Courses from the following areas will not count toward the bachelor of journalism degree.

 - Industrial arts (including courses concerned primarily with manual skills, tools, machines, or industrial processes and design)

 - Aviation or pilot training